ietf-wg-ppm/draft-ietf-ppm-dap/draft-ppm-protocol.md

 ### Anti-replay {#anti-replay}

-Using a report multiple times within a single batch, or using the same report in multiple batches, is considered a privacy violation.
+Using a client-provided report multiple times within a single batch, or using the same report in multiple batches, may allow a server to learn information about the client's measurement.
 To prevent such replay attacks, this specification defines a total ordering on reports that aggregators can use to ensure that reports are aggregated once.

 Aggregate requests are ordered as follows: We say that a report `R2` follows report `R1` if either `R2.time > R1.time` or `R2.time == R1.time` and `R2.nonce